-Beto O’Rourke stumps with his wife amid struggles with women
+O’Rourke campaigns with wife, looks to boost female support

-DES MOINES, Iowa (AP) — Beto O’Rourke stumbled with women from the start, featuring his wife sitting silently in his presidential campaign launch video and joking repeatedly about being a part-time parent.
+OTTUMWA, Iowa (AP) — Beto O’Rourke stumbled with women from the start, featuring his wife sitting silently in his presidential campaign launch video and joking repeatedly about being a part-time parent.

 But with his campaign at risk of stalling, O’Rourke is attempting to improve his standing with female voters.
-His wife, Amy, will begin a rare string of campaign appearances on Friday in Iowa, speaking at joint events and making herself available to chat and take pictures with would-be supporters.
+And on Friday in Iowa, his wife, Amy, joined him on the campaign trail, touring a farm with him, introducing herself at a town hall and taking pictures with voters after events.

-Her presence will be an important test of whether Beto O’Rourke can reverse his less-than-favorable first impressions with women.
+Her presence will be an important test of whether O’Rourke can reverse his less-than-favorable first impressions with women.
 It’s an unusual position for a candidate whose appeal with women helped make him a national political phenomenon while nearly upsetting Texas Sen. Ted Cruz last fall.
-And it shows how much work has to be done to get his presidential bid back on track.
+And it shows how much work O’Rourke, a former Texas congressman, has to do to get his presidential bid back on track.

 “Any perceived entitlement by a young white male candidate did disqualify him with some young women activists,” Judy Downs, executive director of the Des Moines-area Polk County Democratic Party, said of O’Rourke.
 Downs remains undecided in the party’s 2020 primary but added, “In a field where we have 24 qualified candidates, that kind of small-level of gaffe can be enough to cut someone off the list.”

+Amy O’Rourke told the crowd at the next event, a town hall in Ottumwa, that it was an “amazing” experience to join her husband on the trail during his Senate race and that she was excited to do it again in Iowa.

+“I’m just really looking forward to meeting all of you, getting to hear your stories and be with you here today,” she said.

-This Iowa swing comes as O’Rourke seeks to reintroduce himself to voters.
+This Iowa swing comes as Beto O’Rourke seeks to reintroduce himself to voters.

 He burst into the presidential race at a breakneck pace, bouncing around the country and prioritizing town hall crowds over national media appearances and building out a campaign infrastructure.
 When initial buzz fizzled, O’Rourke changed course, hiring dozens of new staffers, appearing more often on national TV and rolling out detailed proposals on immigration and other hot-button issues, attempting to shake perceptions he offered more style than substance.